bseth99/backbone-fiber/README.md

   - All clean up is automatic regardless of how you remove something

-Read the blog post that provides some background and discusses the core concepts of the design.
+Read the (blog post)[http://www.benknowscode.com/2013/08/extending-backbone-for-building-better-web-applications.html] that provides some background and discusses the core concepts of the design.

-Look at the demo.
+Look at (the demo)[http://bseth99.github.io/backbone-fiber-demo/].
 It uses most of the features and shows the structure of a project.

 Usage
 ---------------